Whachudoing/Depth-image-completion-using-iterative-low-pass-filter_Benchmark/README.md

   2. Run benchmark.m.
   3. Run benchmark_test.m
   4. The final result will be shown in the command line.

+You can simply run the benchmark code to get the benchmark result.

 The referenced advanced papers are mentioned in the main script.